gilcreativity/Homepage/_posts/2019-05-21-first-post.md

 date: 2019-05-21 08:26:28 -0400
 categories: Data Scientist
 ---
-this is a program of knowledge sharing!.
+this is a project of knowledge sharing!

 ​```R
 sessioInfo()